James Solomon Russell: Death and legacy

 James Solomon Russell died at the President's house in Lawrenceville on March 28, 1935, after an extended illness.
 He was buried at Saint Paul's cemetery.

 His son Rev. J. Alvin Russell continued to run the St. Paul College with his wife Nellie Pratt Russell (an incorporator of the Alpha Kappa Alpha sorority), and a board of trustees.
 His eldest daughter Araminta served as its registrar (800 students were enrolled the year of his death) until her death in 1937.

-Archdeacon Russell's autobiography, Adventure in Faith, was published in 1935.
+Archdeacon Russell's autobiography, Adventure in Faith, was published in 1935, the year of his death.
+A street in the developing Aberdeen Gardens neighborhood in Hampton, Virginia was named after him circa 1937.

 The historically black college developed financial problems after the successes of the American Civil Rights Movement, as some students began to attend other colleges previously closed to them.
 Accreditation problems in 2012 led college officials to seek a merger with another college, but they were unable to achieve this.
 St. Paul's College closed in 2013, after 125 years of service.

 In 1995, the Diocese of Southern Virginia added James Solomon Russell to its liturgical commemorations on the anniversary of his death.
 The General Convention extended this honor to all of the Episcopal Church.

 A middle school in Lawrenceville, Virginia, is named after the pioneering educator and missionary.